JNisk/AncesTrim/README.md

 To further elaborate on the concept of essential paths, not all individuals on a given path are informative.
 For example, a common ancestor of two individuals is important, but that ancestor's parents may not necessarily be informative.
-Finally, one the minimum individuals are collected, mates for all individuals are included unless an individual is in the lowest position in all of its paths.
+Finally, once the minimum individuals are collected, mates for all individuals are included unless an individual is in the lowest position in all of its paths.